School Direct - train to teach

 If you would like to apply to become a teacher and train at our alliance schools, please visit the new DfE Find postgraduate teacher training website.

-There are visits to Mangotsfield CE Primary for interested applicants for both salaried and unsalaried programmes on Monday 24th September 2018 at 5.30pm and Tuesday 2nd October 2018 at 9.30am.
+There are visits to Mangotsfield CE Primary for interested applicants for both salaried and unsalaried programmes on Wednesday 23rd September 2019 at 5.00pm and Wednesday 6th November 2018 at 5.00pm.
 If you would like to attend either, please email firstname.lastname@example.org to book your place.

 What is School Direct Salaried route?

 School Direct (salaried) is an employment based route into teaching.

 This route is particularly suitable for people who have a degree and have worked in schools for a period of time as Teaching Assistants or similar roles and who now wish to train as a teacher.

 A School Direct Salaried trainee will be placed in one of our schools full-time and paid for the year of the training on the unqualified teacher pay scale.
 South Glos TSA and the CLF SCITT provide weekly training days away from the classroom with opportunities to explore key aspects of teaching and learning with other trainees.
 This also provides opportunities to reflect, discuss and share issues arising in the classroom and so enable the trainee to consider their progress against the Standards for Teachers.